Navajo and Zuni - Sterling Silver Stone Bracelets

 3. Cut a strip of paper approximately 8" long and as wide as the bracelet you would like to wear.
 Wrap the paper around your wrist where you would wear the bracelet.
 You might secure the paper with a piece of tape to get a better feel of the fit.
 Make a mark where the end of the paper lays on the wrap.
 Remove the paper and measure from the end to the mark for the circumference of your wrist.

-All of our bracelet pages have the following measurments:
+All of our bracelet pages have one of the following measurments:

 1. Total inside circumference which includes the gap.
 This corresponds more or less to your wrist measurement.
 (The best gauge is to measure a cuff bracelet that fits you well and compare to the bracelet you are considering.)